Sugarcane: History

 The two centers of domestication for sugarcane are one for Saccharum officinarum by Papuans in New Guinea and another for Saccharum sinense by Austronesians in Taiwan and southern China.
 Papuans and Austronesians originally primarily used sugarcane as food for domesticated pigs.
 The spread of both S. officinarum and S. sinense is closely linked to the migrations of the Austronesian peoples.
-Saccharum barberi was only cultivated in India after the introduction of S. officinarum.
+Saccharum barberi was cultivated in India only after the introduction of S. officinarum.